JoeyLemur/dupcheck/README.md

 Bwahahahaha.
 This is not a production ready tool.
 It works well enough for me, and I like to think the source code is readable enough for anyone with passing familiarity with Ruby.
 I wrote it while drinking beer, there's probably better ways of writing it, I take no responsibility for it, use it at your own risk.

+## Known Issues / Things

+- It leaves `dupcheck.db` in the directory you ran it in after it finishes.
+I was torn between using an in-memory database, deleting the database file after the script finishes, or this.
+I figured that it may be useful if anyone wants to use it for their own purposes... the script will delete it, if its there, when run... so beware.